Topological surface states hybridized with bulk states of Bi-doped PbSb2Te4 revealed in quasiparticle interference

 In this Letter, we present the electronic character of surface states of Bi-doped PbSb$_2$Te$_4$ [Pb(Bi$_{0.20}$Sb$_{0.80}$)$_{2}$Te$_{4}$] clarified through analyses of quasiparticle interference (QPI) patterns recorded by scanning tunneling microscopy (STM).
-To interpret experimental QPI patterns, we conducted QPI pattern simulations using two types of surface DOS produced by density functional theory (DFT) calculations and a $k \cdot p$ surface state model \cite{Fu2009}.
+To interpret experimental QPI patterns, we conducted QPI pattern simulations using two types of surface DOS produced by density functional theory (DFT) calculations and the Fu's surface state model \cite{Fu2009}.
 As a result, we confirmed that the DP of the topological surface state is well isolated from the bulk states of this material.
-Our DFT calculations show a prominent decrease in the surface DOS around the $\overline{\Gamma} \, \overline{M}$ direction in the energies where the surface states are overlapped by the bulk conduction bands (BCBs), i.e. the isoenergy contour of the Dirac cone appears as a hexagon with six missing vertices because of hybridization with the BCBs.
+Our DFT calculations show a prominent decrease in the surface DOS around the $\overline{\Gamma} \, \overline{M}$ direction in the energies where the surface states are overlapped by the bulk conduction bands (BCBs).
 As a consequence, QPI is limited by scattering between one side of the hexagonal Dirac cone in the $\overline{\Gamma} \, \overline{K}$ direction and its second-nearest sides in the corresponding energy range.
-The present study reveals that the Dirac cone of topological surface states at energies near the bulk states actually differs from the warped Dirac cone predicted by the $k \cdot p$ surface state model \cite{Fu2009}.
+The present study reveals that the Dirac cone of topological surface states at energies near the bulk states actually differs from the warped Dirac cone predicted by the Fu's surface state model \cite{Fu2009}.
 Methods for sample preparation and characterizations, as well as DFT calculations are described in the Supplemental Material (SM) \cite{Suppl}.

 Figures 1(c) and 1(d) show constant-current images observed in the same area of a cleaved surface of Bi-doped PbSb$_2$Te$_4$.
 The image at a sample bias ($V_\textrm{s}$) of 500 mV shows an inhomogeneous contrast across the surface with slightly recognizable three-fold symmetry [Fig. \ref{fig1}(c)].
 By contrast, an imaging condition with a smaller tip-surface distance ($V_\textrm{s}$ = 50 mV) achieved atomic resolution, showing each atom with different contrast [Fig. \ref{fig1}(d)].
 This observation indicates that the cleaved surface (Te-terminated plane) is physically flat, with good single crystallinity.
 The crystallinity can be confirmed via the Fourier transform (FT) of the image, which revealed six sharp spots corresponding to the atomic lattice, without any additional features [inset of Fig. \ref{fig1}(d)].
 However, the electronically disordered surface reflects the imperfection in the stoichiometry of the crystal due to randomly distributed antisite defects \cite{Note}.
 We attribute the electronically inhomogeneous contrast in the STM images to such antisite defects.